 Plus, most systems include a reporting option that allow you to track key metrics that can be used in marketing efforts, such as demonstrating a reduction in time spent responding to calls, showing time spent between care staff and residents when assistance is needed, or other interactions that are important to your potential residents.

-Discover some of the latest innovations that can help make your community safer during COVID-19.
+Discover some of the latest innovations that can help make your community safer following COVID-19.

 At the end of the day, ensuring a good return on investment is key in making your technology decisions.
 Our experts can work with you to make strategic investments that will help you operate your business more safely and efficiently while driving out costs in 2021 and beyond.
 Connect with our Senior Living technology solutions team to get started today.

 1This is not a medical device.
 Statements regarding this temperature device have not been evaluated by the FDA.
 This temperature device should not be solely or primarily relied upon to diagnose or exclude a diagnosis of COVID-19, or any other disease or health condition.
 Elevated body temperature in the context of use should be confirmed with secondary evaluation methods.